kshedden/case_studies/methods/survival.typ

 Cumulative incidence is a convenient way to handle competing risks and avoids the challenges of working with so-called _sub-distribution hazards_, which many people find confusing.
 It is also possible to introduce covariates into the analysis, to assess how subjects with different characteristics have different cumulative incidences.

 Cumulative incidence is most useful when you are interested in the burden (e.g. social or economic) of a condition on individuals or on society.
 For example, if the primary event is dementia and the competing risk is death, we may want to know the cumulative incidence (probability) of getting dementia by, say, age 85.
 This probability includes people who get dementia and subsequently die before age 85 (i.e. it is not the proportion of living 85 year old people wiith dementia).
 On the other hand, if someone dies young, say at age 60, then they are "saved" from getting dementia by their death.
 As a result, high risk subpopulations like smokers may appear to have a lower cumulative incidence of dementia, even if smoking increases both the risk of dementia and the risk of death.
 In this setting, the cumulative incidence function would be telling us that smokers are less likely to experience dementia in their lifetimes than non-smokers.

+= Common biases in survival analysis

+The dynamic and partially observed nature of survival data can give rise to many types of bias that are not always obvious.
+We have already discussed several of these above, such as biases that may result from dependent censoring, non-proportional hazards (when proportionality is assumed), ignoring truncation, and immortal time bias.
+Like any regression analysis, biases can emerge due to omitted covariates, and in the case of survival analysis, these covariates may affect the outcome times, and/or the censoring times.

 = Pseudo-observations